gildas-lormeau/zip.js/BENCHMARKS.md

 > archives made of thousands of tiny entries, **fflate** is several times faster and much
 > lighter — but that gap is zip.js's per-entry orchestration, not its codec: measured on
 > their own, the codecs are the other way round (see [Codecs](#codecs-compared-at-equal-output-size)).
-> Against native tooling, zip.js on a modern runtime is a bit
-> faster *and* tighter than 7-Zip's fast mode on single-file streaming; 7-Zip keeps a
-> real edge only on thousands of tiny files.

 ## Environment